JoeGuest/equal-experts-tech-test/README.md

 NextJS has support for [Server Actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations), which is a great way to have a "backend API" without having to write a full backend.
 We also gain some advantages of using this function-first methodology, such as: type safety, autocomplete, and the ability to use the same code for both the frontend and backend.

 I've included a specific directory named `/app/actions` which contains the functions which operate as the backend API.

+## Why only e2e tests, where are the unit tests?

+Similarly to the above point, since NextJS is a full stack framework we can avoid writing frontend only and backend only tests.
+Due to the size of the app and the time constraints, I don't believe it worthwhile to add another testing framework to the mix.
+We can still perform TDD using this approach.